SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-16-max-drawdown.md

 \end{aligned}
 $$

-What poses some challenge is that maximum drawdown does not really bear nice analytical properties.
-It dependes on both return distribution and the realization sequence!
+What poses challenges is that maximum drawdown does not really bear nice analytical properties.
+Other than return distribution, the sequence of the realized return also matters!
 Accounting for this time dependence nature, we would expect maximum drawdown is a random variable jointly governned by return distribution and investment horizon.

-However, there is generally no closed form  solutions to describe the distribution of maximum drawdown even with the return distribution and investment horizon.
+There is generally no closed form  solutions to describe the distribution of maximum drawdown even with the return distribution and investment horizon clearly defined.
+Magdon-Ismail et al (2004) derived the cumulative distribution function of MDD under the assumption that the net value of investment follows Brownian motion with zero drift.
+While even this result under a quite ideal assumption is too complex to proceed with further intuitive discussions.

-even intuitive discussion.